Know-Your-Rights

 See a summary below of the different rights that NJ workers might have — or jump to these specific pages for more details:

 New Jersey’s wage replacement programs for Paid Family and Medical Leave are called, Temporary Disability Insurance (TDI) and Family Leave Insurance (FLI).
-These programs provide 85% of your average weekly wage up to $1,055/week (for 2024) when you take leave for the following reasons;
+These programs provide 85% of your average weekly wage up to $1,081/week for 2025 ($1,055/week for 2024) when you take leave for the following reasons;

 • if you are unable to work because a health condition prevents you from doing so (TDI covers this type of leave),